vinh123456789/EzHomeLab/docs/adguard-home.md

 opkg install openssh-sftp-server
 ```

-You are now able to connect to OpenWRT with `SFPT` client such as [WinSCP](https://winscp.net/eng/download.php).
+You are now able to connect to OpenWRT with an `SFPT` client such as [WinSCP](https://winscp.net/eng/download.php).